 Genre: Drama, Mystery, Literature

-Author Information: Emily Arsenault has worked as a lexicographer (like her characters Billy and Mona), an English teacher, a children’s librarian, and a Peace Corps volunteer.
-Arsenault wrote The Broken Teaglass to pass the long, quiet evenings in her mud brick house while living in rural South Africa.
-Emily now lives in Massachusetts. (from the book jacket)
+Emily Arsenault has worked as a lexicographer (like her characters Billy and Mona), an English teacher, a children’s librarian, and a Peace Corps volunteer.
+She wrote The Broken Teaglass while living in rural South Africa, to pass the long, quiet evenings in her mud brick house.
+She now lives in Shelburne Falls, Massachusetts, with her husband.